• Skip to primary navigation

 Reviewing the 6 Best Garage Parking Aids

 Listed below are our picks for the top parking stops and parking aids for a garage that will put your vehicle in the same spot every time.
-We start with the least expensive for the budget minded and work our way up.
-This list also includes the best laser, infrared, and ultrasonic parking aids.
-As a bonus, we have also included some low budget parking aids that actually work quite well for those that don’t want to spend much money.
+We start with the least expensive for the budget-minded and work our way up.

-1. Parking target
+1. Roblock Parking Stopper

 First on our list is the traditional garage parking stop.
 As simple and inexpensive as this device is, it does exactly what it needs to.
+Just slowly pull up towards the parking stop and when your tire gently bumps into it, you know you are in the right spot.

-2. Garage Parking Mat
+2. Garage Parking Stop Mat

 This type of parking aid is great for people who may be apprehensive about rolling over a standard parking stop or bumping into it too hard.
-It effectively lets you know that you are close.
+It effectively lets you know when you are close.

 Our recommendation would be the MAXSA Park Right Parking Mat.
 It’s inexpensive, easy to install, and comes in three different colors.

-3. LED Garage Parking Signal
+3. LED Garage Parking Aid Stop sign

 Another product that works well and has a built-in fun factor is the flashing LED parking signal.
 The red stop sign actually flashes red LED lights when your vehicle gently bumps into the flexible pole that it is mounted on.

 The best garage parking signal is the Cobra Tuning LED Stop Sign parking assistant.
-Unlike the other models out there, it has a base that is more stable which makes it more difficult to move or knock over.
-This is the biggest complaint about most of these type of parking aids and is why we recommend this particular model.
+Unlike the other models out there, it has a base that is more stable which makes it difficult to move or knock over.
+This is the biggest complaint about most of these types of parking aids and is why we recommend this particular model.

 4. Ultrasonic Parking Sensors

 As we stated, there are now a variety of parking sensors that can be mounted on the wall or the overhead ceiling of your garage.
 There are lasers, infrared, and ultrasonic sensors.
-We have broken these down to the best parking sensor in each category for your review.
+We have broken these down to the best parking sensors in each category for your review.

 The first of these is the ultrasonic parking sensors.
 These work by sensing how close your vehicle is to the sensing unit.
 The sensing unit then sends the information to a separate component that acts just like a traffic light.